-The Chief of Police at LSU Shreveport is responsible for the collection, reporting, and dissemination, of the annual crime statistics from the local police agencies and campus security authorities for inclusion into the Annual Security and Fire Safety Report.
+The Chief of Police at LSU Shreveport is responsible for the collection, reporting, and dissemination, of the annual crime statistics from various police agencies across the country, with campus security authorities, various campus offices, and the LSU Shreveport Athletics Department for inclusion into the Annual Security and Fire Safety Report.
 The appropriate authorities will investigate all reports.

-The LSUS PD will investigate every crime on campus and request assistance from other local law enforcement agencies, if needed.
-In addition, other key members of LSUS have provided data, insight and another level of review prior to dissemination.
+The LSUS PD will investigate every crime on campus and/or request assistance from other local law enforcement agencies, if needed.
+In addition, other key members of LSU Shreveport have provided data, insight, and another level of review prior to dissemination.